ssavi-ict/Online-Admission-System/Online Admission System/ReadMe.txt

 2. Username for the server must be root and there must not be any password. if there is a password change it in the config file.

 3. For admin activity you must use username = "admin" and password = "admin"

+4. For uploading images you can upload from TempImage folder or anywhere you want from your PC.

+5. The profile image of students will be saved at 'images' folder, the signature of students will be saved at 'Signature' folder and the drafts will be saved at 'Drafts' folder.